-Welcome to Tate County, Mississippi Genealogy & History Network.
-Our purpose is to provide visitors with free resources for genealogical and / or historical research.
+Welcome to the Tate County Mississippi Genealogy & History Network website providing free information to genealogical and historical researchers.

 Tate County is located in the northwestern portion of Mississippi just east of the Delat.
 Tate County was formed on December 23, 1873 and was named for the Thomas Simpson Tate, a prominent early settler.
 Famous actor James Earl Jones if from Tate County.